usu-cidi/individual-quiz-data/README.md

 ```

 ## Bug Reports
-If something behaves unexpectedly or you run into a problem with the program, please let me know.
+If something behaves unexpectedly, or you run into a problem with the program, please let me know.

 Send bug reports to a02391851@usu.edu with the subject line "Bug Report - Individual Quiz Data".